davisshaver/wp-rainbow/readme.txt

 **`wp_rainbow_user_login`** - Fires when user logs in.

 == Changelog ==

+= 0.3.0 =
+* Major refactor with new React-powered admin and additional token-gating functionality

 = 0.2.20 =
 * Bug fix to only set user role if featured is enabled via filter